Stable Rank and Intrinsic Dimension of Real and Complex Matrices: Introduction

 \subsection{Contributions}

 We derive numerous properties of the stable rank and intrinsic dimension.
 Our proofs rely on basic results from matrix analysis such as eigenvalue and singular value inequalities.

-\begin{enumerate} \item Unlike the classical rank, the stable rank and intrinsic dimension can increase when deleting a row and/or a column from the matrix (Section~\ref{s_delete}). \item Unlike the classical rank, the stable rank does not satisfy the rank-sum inequality, but the intrinsic dimension does (Section~\ref{s_ranksumin}). \item Like the classical rank, the stable rank and intrinsic dimension of a Hermitian positive semi-definite matrix can increase by at most one, if a Hermitian positive semi-definite matrix of rank~1 is added. \item Unlike the classical rank, the stable rank and intrinsic dimension do not satisfy the rank-product inequality (Section~\ref{s_rankprod}). \item Unlike the classical rank, multiplication by a nonsingular matrix can increase the stable rank to its maximum, or decrease it to its minimum (Section~\ref{s_nonsing}). \item Unlike the classical rank, the rank of a cross product can be strictly smaller than the rank of the matrix itself (Section~\ref{s_cross}).
+\begin{enumerate} \item Unlike the classical rank, the stable rank and intrinsic dimension can increase when deleting a row and/or a column from the matrix (Section~\ref{s_delete}). \item Unlike the classical rank, the stable rank does not satisfy the rank-sum inequality, but the intrinsic dimension does (Section~\ref{s_ranksumin}). \item Like the classical rank, the stable rank and intrinsic dimension of a Hermitian positive semi-definite matrix can increase by at most one, if a Hermitian positive semi-definite matrix of rank~1 is added. \item Unlike the classical rank, the stable rank and intrinsic dimension do not satisfy the rank-product inequality (Section~\ref{s_rankprod}). \item Unlike the classical rank, multiplication by a nonsingular matrix can increase the stable rank to its maximum, or decrease it to its minimum (Section~\ref{s_nonsing}). \item Unlike the classical rank, the rank of the cross product matrix\Ilse{\footnote{The cross product matrix of a matrix $\ma$ is $\ma^*\ma$ \cite[Section 2]{Stewart1984}, \cite[Section 1]{Stewart1987}.}} can be strictly smaller than the rank of the matrix itself (Section~\ref{s_cross}).

-\item We generalize the stable rank to the $p$-stable rank in a general Schatten $p$-norms (Definition~\ref{d_pstable}), thereby unifying the concept of stable rank and intrinsic dimension: The stable rank represents the 2-stable rank, while the intrinsic dimension is the 1-stable rank of a Hermitian positive semi-definite matrix (Remark~\ref{r_unify}). \item We derive sum inequalities for the $p$th root of the $p$-stable rank (Theorem~\ref{t_sr8}, Corollary~\ref{c_sr8}, and Theorem~\ref{t_sr9}), and product inequalities for the $p$-stable rank (Theorem~\ref{t_srp1}, Corollary~\ref{c_srp1} and Theorem~\ref{t_eq7}). \item We show that the $p$th root of the $p$-stable rank is well-conditioned in the norm-wise absolute sense (Theorem~\ref{t_cond1}).
-In particular, the intrinsic dimension and the square root of the stable rank are well-conditioned (Corollaries \ref{c_cond1} and~\ref{c_cond2}). \end{enumerate}
+\item We generalize the stable rank to the $p$-stable rank in a general Schatten $p$-norm (Definition~\ref{d_pstable}), thereby unifying the concept of stable rank and intrinsic dimension: The stable rank represents the 2-stable rank, while the intrinsic dimension is the 1-stable rank of a Hermitian positive semi-definite matrix (Remark~\ref{r_unify}). \item We derive sum inequalities for the $p$th root of the $p$-stable rank (Theorem~\ref{t_sr8}, Corollary~\ref{c_sr8}, and Theorem~\ref{t_sr9}), and product inequalities for the $p$-stable rank (Theorem~\ref{t_srp1}, Corollary~\ref{c_srp1} and Theorem~\ref{t_eq7}). \item We show that the $p$th root of the $p$-stable rank is well-conditioned in the norm-wise absolute sense (Theorem~\ref{t_cond1}).
+In particular, the intrinsic dimension and the square root of the 2-stable rank are well-conditioned (Corollaries \ref{c_cond1} and~\ref{c_cond2}). \end{enumerate}